 Are you miserable at work?
 If so, you're probably wondering when is the right time to quit your job and do something new.
+The pandemic has encourage more people to quit their jobs and do something they really want to do with their one and only lives.

 I always imagine a baby panda dies in a bamboo forest every time someone quits their job.
 Why?
 One should never quit their job just like one should never make an investment in something they don't understand.